kishore124/CollegeLibraryManagementApp/README.md

 # CollegeLibraryManagementApp
-This is a Collenge Library Management Project using JBDC,Servlet, JSP, HTML, CSS, MySQL .
+This is a College Library Management Project using JBDC,Servlet, JSP, HTML, CSS, MySQL .
 Having features like:-

 1.Registration of students and library admins.